nhBasavaraj/Chatbot-langchain/Building-Chatbot-Using-Paid-And-OpenSource-LLM's-using-Langchain-And-Ollama/README.md

 This project sets up a chatbot using the GPT-3.5-turbo model provided by OpenAI.
 The application uses Streamlit for the frontend interface.

 #### Key Features:
-- **Language Model: GPT-3.5-turbo by OpenAI
+- **Language Model**: GPT-3.5-turbo by OpenAI
-- **Prompt Template: Configured to make the chatbot respond as a helpful assistant.
+- **Prompt Template**: Configured to make the chatbot respond as a helpful assistant.
-- **Environment Variables: Utilizes .env file to securely load API keys for OpenAI and LangChain.
+- **Environment Variables**: Utilizes .env file to securely load API keys for OpenAI and LangChain.
-- **Streamlit Interface: Provides a text input for user queries and displays the chatbot responses.
+- **Streamlit Interface**: Provides a text input for user queries and displays the chatbot responses.